MHickey2/EssenChelle-Oils/README.md

 <br/>

-### 17. Delete Product Page     <a name="deleteproductpage"></a>
+### 20. Delete Product Page     <a name="deleteproductpage"></a>
-The Page has a form which allows the superuser to delete products.
-It can be found below the product details in the products page and on the product detail page.
+If you are a Superuser you can find the button to delete a product below the product Title in the products page and on the product detail page below the product information.The Delete Product Page has a form which allows the superuser to delete individual products.

 <br>

 <p align ="center">